Trust you can verify, and revoke.

 Umbra client-side crypto & SDK

-The parts that must be auditable for the under-your-keys claim to be credible carve out to open source: client crypto, the A2A protocol, and the SDK, published as they ship.
+The parts that must be auditable for the under-your-keys claim to be credible will carve out to open source: client crypto, the A2A protocol, and the SDK, published as they ship.

 - Verifiable by anyone